 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of comprehensive income.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the income statement.

-2.3 Property, plant and equipment
+2.3.
+Property, plant and equipment